DrDad0217/GH_DrDad0217.github.io/_posts/2022-09-30-UsingParentheses.md

 ```
 "Two plus two = $(2+2)"
 ```
+This provides us with the desired results,  `Two plus two = 4` Using a subexpression we were able to calculate a result inside our expression.

 ```powershell
 "Two Plus Two is equal to $(2+2)"
 "If I ran Get-Process, the first Process in the list would be $(Get-Process)[0].name"